- Better Borrowing (214)

-The car finance market in general is under a spotlight due to the lack of published figures about the way that it operates.
+The car finance market, in general, is under the spotlight due to the lack of published figures about the way that it operates.
 We currently owe £30 billion for cars as a country and there are no statistics to show whether the PCPs that are so popular are getting people into trouble with debt.
 The main risk for anyone using a PCP is the payment requirements.
 Although you can walk away from a PCP deal you can’t do this until a substantial proportion of the vehicle is paid off – usually half, including interest and fees.
-If you want to walk away before that point then you could find yourself with a large bill owing to the car finance company or dealer.
+If you want to walk away before that point then you could find yourself with a large bill due to the car finance company or dealer.
 So, how can you protect yourself when arranging used car finance?

 Amanda Gillam is Solution Loans's General Manager and has been since 2009.
 She is also a prolific writer on personal finance issues, and has been quoted numerous times in articles published on 3rd party websites and in press releases.
 Her...Read about Amanda Gillam

 |cookielawinfo-checkbox-analytics||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookie is used to store the user consent for the cookies in the category "Analytics".|

 |cookielawinfo-checkbox-functional||11 months||The cookie is set by GDPR cookie consent to record the user consent for the cookies in the category "Functional".|

 |cookielawinfo-checkbox-necessary||11 months||This cookie is set by GDPR Cookie Consent plugin.
 The cookies is used to store the user consent for the cookies in the category "Necessary".|